HelmyBlub/chatSim/tasks.md

     - chatter are a type of input for a game i build
         - idea: chatSim
             next vision step:
-                - options:
                 - improve citizen behavior
                     - they always forget what they were doing when a more important needs pops up
                         - stoping customer interaction just to eat at home
                             - they could wait for a better fitting moment
                         - running back home to put something in storage, but when they see their borken home, they want to repair it        directly, forgetting that they wanted to store stuff
-                            - want to bring stuff to their market but on the way forget about it
+                        - want to bring stuff to their market but on the way forget about it - second vision idea:
-                    - buy/rent buildings
-                        - currenty just taken without compensation
-                            - see some property which nobody own
-                            - find the owner and ask
+                - citizen have "working job" hours and "free time"
+                    - add "free time" and some social or private activities
+                    - social activity could be talking with neigbours
                     - some system for random interactions between citizens?
                         - some say "hello neighbour"
                     - make citizen some social meter
                         - no social interaction as extrovert -> want to commit suicide
-                    - citizen have "working job" hours and "free time"
-                        - add "free time" and some social or private activities
-                        - social activity could be talking with neigbours
-                    - citizens can steal food

             big vision: